 The SATA connectors conform to SATA 6Gb/s standard and are compatible with SATA 3Gb/s and SATA 1.5Gb/s standard.
 Each SATA connector supports a single SATA device.
-The AMD Chipset supports RAID 0, RAID 1, and RAID 10.
+The SATA connectors support RAID 0, RAID 1, and RAID 10.
 Refer to Chapter 3, "Configuring a RAID Set," for instructions on configuring a RAID array.